 Float Carried Figure Mocking Gays

-Nicholas Haws, homecoming chairman for Pi Kappa Alpha, said the scarecrow was supposed to be in the uniform of the Tulsa University’s Golden Hurricane, Colorado State’s opponents in Saturday’s football game.
+Nicholas Haws, homecoming chairman for Pi Kappa Alpha, said the scarecrow was supposed to be in the uniform of Tulsa University’s Golden Hurricane, Colorado State’s opponents in Saturday’s football game.

 Nathan Stanley, president of the Fort Collins chapter of the fraternity, said the appearance of the scarecrow was inadvertent.